MuloAlvine/ecommerce-api/README.md

 # ecommerce-api
-This the backend API created for the online market
+This is the backend API created for the online market